data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

   )
 ```

-### Clean State Names
+### Clean state names

-You might have noticed that some state names in our dataset are in upper case
+You might have noticed that some state names in our dataset are in uppercase
-letters and some are in lower case letters:
+letters, and some are in lowercase letters:

 ```r